ShindeAkshata/ShapeAi_Data_analytics/README.md

-# SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
+# SHAPEAI PYTHON AND DATA ANALYTICS BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI

 </b>.

-The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
+The instructor during the session was Ms.Nandini Jalan .
 I got to

 learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.